Top-Rated Securities Fraud Lawyers | Trusted Investor Advocacy

 “Going Concern” Warning

 In August 2025, the company disclosed “substantial doubt” about its ability to continue as a going concern.
-As of the most recent filings, Pacific Oak reported $512.8 million in debt obligations due within the next year, including the Israeli bonds that could be accelerated if financial covenants are breached.
+As of the most recent filings, Pacific Oak reported $512.8 million in debt obligations due within the next year, including Israeli bonds issued through its subsidiary Pacific Oak SOR (BVI) Holdings Ltd.

 Rising Impairment Charges